-A parent or guardian must sign off for applicants under 16 years old.
+A parent or guardian must sign your application if you are under 16 years old.

-Utah identification cards can be renewed online or in person.
-ID cards are valid for 5 years.
+Utah identification cards can be renewed online or in person and are valid for 5 years at a time.

 There is an $18 fee to renew a photo ID.
 People with disabilities are charged $13 to renew their ID card.

-NOTE: To renew your ID card online, you must have already verified your identity with the Utah Department of Public Safety.
+NOTE: To renew your ID card online, you must have already verified your identity with the Utah Department of Public Safety (DPS).